 Exhibit 1.
-Key Personnel, by Position, by In- and Out-of-State, July 1, 2016 изионы или изомт 1776 SPES
+Key Personnel, by Position, by In- and Out-of-State, July 1, 2021

-LOCATION LICENSURE EFFECTIVE POSITIONS 1 POSITION DESCRIPTION FTE 2 Number IN-STATE 3 South Carolina Specific to Profession IN-STATE 3 South Carolina MM/DD/YYYY) Administrator (CEO, COO, Executive Director, etc.) The CONTRACTOR must have a full-time administrator with clear authority over general administration and implementation of requirements set forth in the Contract, including responsibility to oversee the budget and accounting systems implemented by the CONTRACTOR, and have the authority to direct and prioritize work, regardless of where performed.
-1.0 Required 07/01/2016 The CONTRACTOR shall also designate a member of its senior management who shall act as a liaison between the CONTRACTOR's senior management and the Department when such communication is required.
-4 Chief Financial Officer (CFO) The Chief Financial Officer (CFO) oversees the budget and accounting systems implemented by the CONTRACTOR.
-An internal auditor shall ensure compliance with adopted standards and review expenditures for reasonableness and necessity 07/01/2016
+LOC CATION LICEN SURE POSITIONS 1 POSITION DESCRIPTION FTE 2 Number IN- STATE 3 South Carolina Specific to Profession IN- STATE 3 South Carolina EFFECTIVE DATE (MM/DD/YYYY) Administrator (CEO, COO, Executive Director, etc.) The CONTRACTOR must have a full-time administrator with clear authority over general administration and implementation of requirements set forth in the contract, including responsibility to oversee the budget and accounting systems implemented by the CONTRACTOR, and have the authority to direct and prioritize work, regardless of where performed.
+The CONTRACTOR shall also designate a member of its senior management who shall act as a liaison between the CONTRACTOR's senior management and the Department when such communication is required.
+1.0 Required 07/01/2021 Chief Financial Officer (CFO) The Chief Financial Officer (CFO) oversees the budget and accounting systems implemented by the CONTRACTOR.
+An internal auditor shall ensure compliance with adopted standards and review expenditures for reasonableness and necessity 07/01/2021 Contract Manager Contract Manager who will serve as the primary point-of-contact between CONTRACTOR and the Department and has decision making authority for the plan.
+The primary functions of the Contract Manager may include but are not limited to coordinate the tracking and submission of all contract deliverables; field and coordinate responses to the Department inquiries, and coordinate the preparation and execution of contract requirements such as random and periodic audits and ad hoc visits.
+1.0 Required 07/01/2021

-LOCATION LICENSURE EFFECTIVE POSITIONS 1 POSITION DESCRIPTION FTE 2 Number IN-STATE 3 South Carolina Specific to Profession IN-STATE 3 South Carolina DATE (MM/DD/YYYY) Contract Account Manager Contract Account Manager who will serve as the primary point-of-contact between CONTRACTOR and the Department.
-The primary functions of the Contract Account Manager may include but are not limited to coordinate the tracking and submission of all contract deliverables; field and coordinate responses to the Department inquiries, and coordinate the preparation and execution of contract requirements such as random and periodic audits and ad hoc visits.
-1.0 Required 80 07/01/2016 Medical Director A physician licensed in the State of South Carolina to serve as medical director to oversee and be responsible for the proper provision of covered Core Benefits to Medicaid Managed Care Program members under this Contract.
-The medical director must have substantial involvement in the Quality Assessment activities 1.0 Required Required Required 07/01/2016 Pharmacy Director Pharmacy Director must be appropriately licensed as a Pharmacist in the state in which they operate.
-SP ES Required 07/01/2016 Quality Improvement (QI) Quality and/or Management (QM) Coordinator, Manager, Director Quality Improvement Director may have a certification as a Certified Professional in Health Care Quality (CPHQ) by the National Association for Health Care Quality (NAHQ) and/or Certified in Health Care Quality and Management (CHCQM) by the American Board of Quality Assurance and Utilization Review Providers.
-1.0 Required 07/01/2016
+LOCATION LICENSURE POSITIONS 1 POSITION DESCRIPTION FTE 2 Number IN- STATE 3 South Carolina Specific to Profession IN- STATE 3 South Carolina EFFECTIVE DATE (MM/DD/YYYY) Medical Director A Physician licensed in the State of South Carolina to oversee and be responsible for the proper provision of covered Benefits to Medicaid Managed Care Program members under this contract.
+The Medical Director must have substantial involvement in the Quality Assessment activities 1.0 Required Required Required 07/01/2021 Pharmacy Director Pharmacy Director must be appropriately licensed as a Pharmacist in the state in which they operate that oversees and is responsible for the proper provision of covered pharmaceuticals to the Medicaid Managed Care Program members under this contract.
+RO Required 07/01/2021 Quality Improvement (QI) and/or Quality Management (QM) Coordinator, Manager, Director Quality Improvement Director may have a certification as a Certified Professional in Health Care Quality (CPHQ) by the National Association for Health Care Quality (NAHQ) and/or Certified in Health Care Quality and Management (CHCQM) by the American Board of Quality Assurance and Utilization Review Providers.
+This position is responsible for the administration and oversight of the Quality Improvement Program required by this contract.
+1.0 Required 07/01/2021